Widiskel/catopia-bot/README.md

 4. run `cp config/config_tmp.js config/config.js && cp config/proxy_list_tmp config/proxy_list.js`, if you use windows, manual copy the config folder to `/app` folder, at `/app/config/` rename the `config_tmp.js` to `config.js` also the `proxy_list_tmp.js` to `proxy_list.js`.
 5. To configure the app, run `nano src/config/config.js` and add your telegram app id and hash there.
 6. To configure the Proxy, run `nano src/config/proxy_list.js` and add your proxy list there, it currently only support https proxy.
-7. run `mkdir sessions`
+7. run `mkdir sessions`, if you use windows just create new folder with name `sessions`.
-8. to start the app run `npm run start` if you use windows, just run `node app/index.js`
+8. to start the app run `npm run start` if you use windows, just run `node app/index.js`.

 ## Update Bot